NthabisengMash/CDV01_Career_Goals_Reflection_CS20240127_WF02407_GroupD_Nthabiseng-Mashalane_CDV01/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.

-        1.Spend more time on JavaScript courses, buiding javascript projects to gaining more knowedge.
+        1. Spend more time on JavaScript courses, buiding javascript projects to gaining more knowedge.
-        2.Collaborate on projects or freelance opportunities that require these skills.
+        2. Collaborate on projects or freelance opportunities that require these skills.
-        3.Gain experience in managing small-scale projects to build capabilities.
+        3. Gain experience in managing small-scale projects to build capabilities.

     - Include any resources or support required.

-        1.Seek mentorship from senior developers or my coach 2.Get involved in groups with people who has similar learning interests like mine for motivational support.
+        1. Seek mentorship from senior developers or my coach
+        2. Get involved in groups with people who has similar learning interests like mine for motivational support.
-        3.Get involved in Hackerthon challenges online.
+        3. Get involved in Hackerthon challenges online.

 2. **Preparation for Long-term Goals**: